slott56/slott56.github.io/Pelican/content/pages/area_effect_computations.rst

    Fluid shape (shape may change any time during spell’s duration): +6 to area effect modifier.

-We can break the rule text into two kinds of statements:
+We can break this rule text into two kinds of statements:

-1. Shape definitions (2D circle vs. 3D sphere).
+1. **Shape definitions**.
+Examples: 2D circle vs. 3D sphere.
-2. Modifiers (alternate shapes and fluid shape).
+2. **Modifiers**.
+This includes the idea of alternate shapes and fluid shape.

+Seems simple, right?

-However, from spells in the *OpenD6 Fantasy Locations*, it appears ths sphere definition harbors a subtle error.
+Sadly, there are spells in the *OpenD6 Fantasy Locations*, where the sphere definition harbors a subtle error.
 This was uncovered by wrestling four four spells that have “fluid shape” modifiers.
-This involves a short journey into some relatively simple math to uncover a small piece of treasure.
+We’ll need to take a short journey into some relatively simple math to uncover a small piece of treasure.

-Further, the (unpublished) *OpenD6 Magic Guide* has a number of shapes, and the rules for these seem to be broken.
+It gets worse.
+The (unpublished) *OpenD6 Magic Guide* has a number of shapes, and the rules for these seem to be broken.
 This will be a longer journey, deep into a wilderness that involves more serious algebra.
 This will yield a delightful, but, hardly useful piece of treasure.
 A kind of trophy with little practical value.